What Is Indecent Exposure?

 Examples of Indecent Exposure

 There are many examples of indecent exposure.
-Regardless of the specific act, Pettlon says, “the money question … is whether [the act] was done for sexual arousal.
+Regardless of the specific act, Pettlon says, “The key question is whether the act was done for sexual arousal.
 What separates lewd and lascivious behavior from an act like mooning somebody is that it’s done for the sexual arousal of the offender or alleged victim.”

 Penalties for Indecent Exposure

 An indecent exposure conviction can bring severe penalties.
-In Kansas, indecent exposure (lewd and lascivious behavior) can range from a misdemeanor to a felony, depending on the circumstances.
-The offense is a:
+In Kansas, indecent exposure can range from a misdemeanor to a felony, depending on the circumstances.
+The offense is a misdemeanor if committed in the presence of someone who is 16 or older.
+It’s a felony if committed in the presence of someone who is under 16 years of age.

-Say someone displayed their genitals in a public area, three people witnessed it, one of them over the age of 16 and one under.
-In that case, Pettlon says, “there will be three counts, and one [of the counts] will be a felony for the person who is under 16.”
+Say someone displayed their genitals in a public area and three people witnessed it, two of them over the age of 16 and one under.
+In that case, Pettlon says, “There will be three counts, and one [of the counts] will be a felony for the person who is under 16.”

 Besides the alleged victim’s age, prosecutors can also bring felony indecent exposure charges if the offender has prior convictions.